yyyyj/Kafe/doc/main.md

 # Command line options for the Kafe VM

-The VM is designed to read and execute bytecode, but it can also turn your kafe code into bytecode.
+The VM is designed to read and execute bytecode, but it can also turn your Kafe code into bytecode, parsing it using ANTLR4.

 ```bash
 /kafe-master/$ kafe help